twidi/streamdeckfs/README.md

 with:

-- `PAGE`: the number or name of the page where to find the key for which to list the events
+- `PAGE`: the number or name of the page for which to list the events, or if `-k` is passed, where to find the key for which to list the events
-- `KEY`: the name of the key for which to list the events, or its "position" (`ROW,COL`, for example `1,2` for second key of first row)
+- `KEY`: the name of the key for which to list the events, or its "position" (`ROW,COL`, for example `1,2` for second key of first row).
+Do not pass this argument to list events of a page
 - `DISABLED`: either `--without-disabled` (the default, to only list the events that can be rendered) or `--with-disabled` (to list all the events)

 Events are listed one per output line, with for each the same result as if `get-event-conf` were called.
 See `get-event-conf` for output examples.